eik-lib/website/docs/server_sink.md

 sidebar_label: Sink
 ---

-The Eik server has a file sink consept which cater for the posibillity to write files to, and read files from different storage backends by swapping out sink modules in the server.
-Because each sink implements the same public API it is possible to use one sink in one environment and another sink in a different environment.
+The Eik server has a file sink concept which caters for the posibillity to write files to, and read files from different storage backends by swapping out sink modules in the server.
+Because each sink implements the same public API, it is possible to use one sink in one environment and a different sink in another.

 ## Built in sinks